yanzhen4/yanzhen4.github.io/_pages/about.md

 2025-01 A paper on paper-reviewer matching was accepted by WWW 2025 as an Oral Presentation！

-2024-12 A paper on Instruction Tuning for Taxonomy Construction was accepted by AI4Research @ AAAI 2025 as an Oral Presentation.

-2024-12 I have been selected as an honorable mention for the 2024-2025 CRA Outstanding Undergraduate Researcher Award.

-2024-10 I served as a reviewer for ICLR 2025.

-2024-07 I served as a sub-reviewer for ACL Rolling Review.

-2024-05 I served as a sub-reviewer for CIKM 2024.

 Education
 ======
 * **B.S**. **Computer Science**,